 201 Third Street West, Ray and Emma Funk House.
 Built in 1925 for Raymond Oswald Funk and his wife Emma (Treibel) Funk from plans found in a newspaper.
 It is one of the newest homes in the Carver Historic District.
 Constructed in a charming, superb Federal Revival style, it stands architecturally alone among Carver's Historic District buildings constructed after 1910.
 The house was home to the Funks from 1925-1932, later home to the Holmes and Dragotis families, and from the 1930s-1960s home to the Bom family.
-The property for the house came from the Holm family on Main Street, who lived in the house situated on a lot directly behind to the south
+The property for the house came from the Holm family on Main Street, situated directly behind.

-Raymond Funk was the son of John Funk Jr. and Bertha L. Brunius, both from early Carver merchant families, whose home survives at 112 Fourth Street East in Carver.
-Raymond Funk was born on Jan.
-8, 1891.
+Raymond Funk was the son of John Funk Jr. and Bertha L. Brunius, both from early Carver merchant families.
 He graduated from Beloit College in Wisconsin in 1914 and fought in World War I in France as a corporal in the Third Pioneer Infantry.
 Later he was the cashier in the Funk family bank on Broadway, the First State Bank of Carver.
 In 1915 he was Secretary of the Carver County Fair held at Riverside Park in Carver.
-He was married to Emma Treibel who was born on Feb.
-20, 1894, who graduated from the University of Minnesota in 1914 and taught school in Carver for three years where she met Raymond Funk and was married.
-When the family bank failed during the Depression, the Funks were forced to sell the house and move away.
-After working around the state for a few years they ended up living in San Diego, California from 1935-1955 before retiring to a lake cabin in Hackensack, Minnesota.
-Raymond Funk died on Mar.
-5, 1967 and Emma died on Apr.
-13, 1988; both are buried in Carver's Mount Hope Cemetery.
+Wife Emma graduated from the University of Minnesota in 1914 and taught school in Carver for three years where she met Raymond Funk and was married.
+When the family bank failed during the Depression the Funks were forced to sell the house and move away.
+After working around the state for a few years they ended up in living in San Diego, California from 1935-1955 before retiring to a cabin in Hackensack, Minnesota.
+Raymond O. Funk (1891-1967) and Emma A. (Treibel) Funk (1894-1988) are buried in Carver's Mount Hope Cemetery.
 A son, Roger Funk, age 7, died of blood poisoning in 1931 after cutting himself while playing behind the meat market at 212 Broadway in Carver.